github/docs/content/actions/learn-github-actions/contexts.md

       - run: ./run-tests
 ```

+{% ifversion fpt or ghes > 3.3 or ghae-issue-4757 or ghec %}

 ## `jobs` context

 The `jobs` context is only available in reusable workflows, and can only be used to set outputs for a reusable workflow.
 For more information, see "[Reusing workflows](/actions/using-workflows/reusing-workflows#using-outputs-from-a-reusable-workflow)."